 Such fine-scale features and interactions are inherently difficult to predict in numerical models, and require accurate observations and coupled data assimilation techniques to produce and evaluate a representative analysis (Frolov et al., 2016; Penny and Hamill, 2017; Zupanski, 2017).
-Given the sparsity of applicable surface-based observations, particularly over maritime regions, detection and characterization of littoral zone aerosol properties for short-term forecasting applications in coastal zones worldwide is a problem best suited to satellite-based remote sensing.
+Given the sparsity of applicable surface-based observations, particularly over maritime regions, detection and characterization of aerosol properties for short-term forecasting applications in coastal zones worldwide is a problem best suited to satellite-based remote sensing.
 Passive radiometer-based methods, the most readily available form of satellite data, face their own array of challenges in coastal zones.
 Shallow water and high-turbidity conditions produce bright backgrounds which can obscure signal and produce biases in visible-based remote sensing retrievals, and strong horizontal gradients in column moisture between continental and maritime air masses confuse thermal infrared-based techniques.

+Dust products suitable for data assimilation are in high demand (e.g., Benedetti et al., 2018 and references therein).
+While there are numerous dust detection algorithms available, historically they have been qualitative in nature and often used for plume detection work.
+In order for a product to be assimilated, careful error characterization is required.
+This characterization requires numerous analyses to understand the sensitivity of the retrieval to the overall environment.
 Here, we consider a case where infrared-based detection performance varied significantly for ostensibly similar mineral dust plumes adjacent to one another in the Southern Arabian Peninsula—one well detected and the other missed entirely.
 Through a combination of remote sensing and modelling, we examine the impacts of the background environment on detection and characterization of lofted dust in the Middle East.
-The epilogue of this ‘tale of two dust storms’ speaks to where, when, and to what extent conventional infrared-based detection techniques are useful in various environments, and to the importance consideration of the inherent uncertainties arising from natural variance in mineral dust characteristics.
+The epilogue of this ‘tale of two dust storms’ speaks to where, when, and to what extent conventional infrared-based detection techniques are useful in various environments, and to the important consideration of the inherent uncertainties arising from natural variance in mineral dust characteristics.

 This study is conducted as part of a Multi-disciplinary, University-led Research Initiative (MURI) conducted under the auspices of the Office of Naval Research (ONR)—the Holistic Analysis of Aerosols in Littoral Environments (HAALE-MURI).
 A diverse team comprising expertise in numerical modeling, atmospheric aerosol physics, satellite-based passive and active remote sensing, and data assimilation, has been assembled to gain a fundamental understanding of the principal driving factors governing aerosol distribution, aerosol optical properties, and aerosol microphysical properties in coastal regions.
 The research includes development of new techniques for remote sensing and coupled data assimilation, toward improved analysis and forecasting of parameters relevant to electro-optical propagation.
 It takes a holistic approach to this challenge of understanding processes in a connected system as opposed to stand-alone analyses that may not fully account for parameter coupling.
 The wide array of expertise brought to bear on this topic aims to build upon the community’s knowledge base and analysis tools for littoral-zone aerosol distribution, properties, and processes.